PetoLau/jekyll-now/_posts/2016-11-08-Exploration-data-from-smart-meters-in-R.md

 DT_48[, seq := NULL]
 {% endhighlight %}

-Plot typical representants of 4 groups of industries.
+Plot typical representants of 4 groups of sub-industries.
 ID 213 is from the Primary/Secondary School segment, ID 401 is the Grocer/Market, ID 832 is the Corporate Office and ID 9 is the Manufactory.

 {% highlight r %}
 ggplot(data = DT_48[ID %in% c(213, 401, 9, 832)], aes(x = date, y = value)) +